Quartz features an explorer that allows you to navigate all files and folders on your site. It supports nested folders and is highly customizable.

 Show every element in explorer

-To override the default filter function that removes the tags folder from the explorer, you can set the filter function to undefined.
+By default, the explorer will filter out the tags folder.
+To override the default filter function, you can set the filter function to undefined.

 quartz.layout.ts